ibexa/documentation-developer/docs/releases/updating_ez_platform.md

     #### Changes to Matrix Field Type

-    To migrate your content from legacy XML format to a new `ezmatrix` value use below command:
+    To migrate your content from legacy XML format to a new `ezmatrix` value use the following command:

     ```bash
     bin/console ezplatform:migrate:legacy_matrix